phalcon-orphanage/docs/en/dispatcher.md

 );
 ```

-We cam move this method in a plugin class:
+We can move this method in a plugin class:

 ```php
 <?php